Finding Home at Christmas

 We felt the blessings of home, being loved and care for in a safe environment.
 I have often feel that way with my own family, but it was surprising to find it in another family, too.

-Even while living under the cloud of uncertainty of cancer, this Christmas in Colorado gave us a welcome and hopeful reprieve.
+Though there were many dark and uncertain days ahead for me, this Christmas in Colorado gave us a welcome and hopeful reprieve.

 Finding home